-The following is a transcript from the British Army service record James Burke (1829–1860) of Gillingham, Kent.
+The following is a transcript from the British Army service record of James Burke (1832–1860) of Gillingham, Kent.
 James was taken into his late father’s regiment, the 39th, at the age of thirteen.
-He served as a Drummer, Drum Major, and Private soldier.
+He served at the ranks of Drummer, Drum Major, and Private soldier.

 Her Majesty’s 39th Reg’t of Foot